-These proceedings were initiated when the Department of Safety and Professional Services (Department), Division of Legal Services and Compliance (Division), filed and served a formal Notice of Hearing and Complaint against Respondent Roy Howell (Respondent).
-The Complaint alleged that Respondent's permit was subject to disciplinary action pursuant to Wis.
-Stat. § 440.26(6)(a)(1., 2., and 4.) because Respondent: (1) violated Wis.
-Stat. § 440.26(4m)(b) and Wis.
+These proceedings were initiated when the Department of Safety and Professional Services (Department), Division of Legal Services and Compliance (Division), filed and served a formal Notice of Hearing and Complaint against Respondent Peter L. Gargano (Respondent).
+The Complaint alleges that Respondent: (1) engaged in conduct reflecting adversely on his professional qualification pursuant to Wis.
 Admin.
-Code § SPS 35.01(2) by failing to notify the Department within 48 hours after entry of a judgment of conviction; (2) engaged in conduct reflecting adversely on his professional qualification pursuant to Wis.
+Code § SPS 35.01(2) by violating any law the circumstances of which substantially relate to the practice of a private security person; and (2) engaged in conduct reflecting adversely on his professional qualification pursuant to Wis.
 Admin.
-Code § SPS 35.01(2) by violating laws the circumstances of which substantially relate to the practice of a private security person; (3) engaged in conduct reflecting adversely on his professional qualification pursuant to Wis.

-Admin.
-Code § 35.01(20) by obtaining or attempting to obtain anything of value from a client without the client's consent; and (4) engaged in conduct reflecting adversely on professional qualification pursuant to Wis.
-Admin.
 Code § SPS 35.01(23) by failing to cooperate in a timely manner with the Department's investigation.
-The Division served Respondent on June 30, 2015, by sending a copy of the Notice of Hearing and Complaint to his address on file with the Department.
+The Division served Respondent on August 18, 2015, by sending a copy of the Notice of Hearing and Complaint to his address on file with the Department.
 Respondent failed to file an Answer to the Complaint, as required by Wis.
 Admin.
-Code § SPS 2.09(4), and failed to appear at the prehearing conference held before the Division of Hearings and Appeals on August 4, 2015.
+Code § SPS 2.09(4), and failed to appear at the prehearing conference held before the Division of Hearings and Appeals on September 18, 2015.

 The Division moved for default pursuant to Wis.
 Admin.
 Code § SPS 2.14 and Wis.
 Admin.
 Code § HA 1.07(3)(c).
-In light of Respondent's failure to file an Answer to the Complaint and failure to appear for the conference, the undersigned Administrative Law Judge (ALJ) found Respondent to be in default and issued a Notice of Default and Order on August 4, 2015.
-Consistent with the notice, the Division filed a recommended proposed decision by September 2, 2015.
+In light of Respondent's failure to file an Answer to the Complaint and failure to appear for the conference, the undersigned Administrative Law Judge (ALJ) found Respondent to be in default and issued a Notice of Default and Order on September 18, 2015.
+Consistent with the notice, the Division filed a recommended proposed decision on October 5, 2015.